MicrosoftDocs/memdocs/windows-365/enterprise/deployment-options.md

 - Ping/ICMP is blocked.
 - Local network communications between Cloud PCs are blocked.
 - No direct inbound connectivity is possible to Cloud PCS.
-- Admins can’t reliably connect from one Cloud PC to another Cloud PC.
-The underlying VNet could be different.
+- The underlying VNet could be different.
 Cross Vnet communications are blocked.
 - There is no way for admins to control the IP address ranges and/or address space assigned to the Cloud PCs.
 Windows 365 handles the IP addresses automatically.

 ## Azure Network Connection option